collections_bookmark Part of Commander Masters

 Is Frontier Bivouac legal in Commander?

 Yes.
-Frontier Bivouac is legal in Commander, as well as Legacy, Modern, Pioneer, Standard, Historic, Vintage, and several other formats.
-It is not legal in Pauper or Pauper Commander, as it is uncommon rather than common rarity.
+Frontier Bivouac is legal in Commander, as well as in Legacy, Modern, Pioneer, Standard, Historic, Vintage, and several other formats.
+It is not legal in Pauper or Pauper Commander because it is an uncommon, and it does not appear in Old School or Premodern card pools.